athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 ```

-We can also see a different, more pronounced profile for the daily RMSE
-scores where perhaps
+We can also see a different, more pronounced profile for the daily RMSE scores where perhaps
-Mon-Tue and Thu-Fri are easier for the model to predict than the other
+Mon-Tue and Thu-Fri are easier for the model to predict than the other forecast days.
-forecast days.
 These
 results may be useful when combined with another forecast model.
-It may
-be interesting to
+It may be interesting to
-explore alternate methods in the architecture for merging the output of
+explore alternate methods in the architecture for merging the output of each submodel.
-each submodel.

 ![](./images/409-33.png)

 #### Extensions

-This section lists some ideas for extending the tutorial that you may
-wish to explore.
+This section lists some ideas for extending the tutorial that you may wish to explore.

 - Size of Input.
 Explore more or fewer numbers of days used as input for the model, such
 as three days, 21 days, 30 days and more.
 - Model Tuning.
 Tune the structure and hyperparameters for a model and further lift
 model performance on average.
 - Data Scaling.
 Explore whether data scaling, such as standardization and normalization,
 can be used to improve the performance of any of the CNN models.
 - Learning Diagnostics.
-Use diagnostics such as learning curves for the train and valida-
-tion loss and mean squared error to help tune the structure and hyperparameters of a
+Use diagnostics such as learning curves for the train and validation loss and mean squared error to help tune the structure and hyperparameters of a
 CNN model.
 - Vary Kernel Size.
 Combine the multi-channel CNN with the multi-headed CNN and
 use a different kernel size for each head to see if this configuration can further improve
 performance.

-If you explore any of these extensions, I’d love to know.

 #### Further Reading